ayleenw/lcd_i2c_stm32/readme.md

 In my case, I had to shift the I2C Adress one bit to the left:
 #define SLAVE_ADDRESS_LCD 0x27 << 1
+Just change the hex value acc. to your I2C expander module.

-\*) The code may also be used for a 16x2 character LCD, change the lcdPos array acc. to the DDRAM adresses shown on the above mentioned controllerstech page.
+\*) The code may also be used for a 16x2 character LCD, change the lcdPos array acc. to the DDRAM adresses shown on the above mentioned Controllerstech page.

 I added support for the German umlauts äöü and the ß character (sz in German).
-For the umlauts, only small letters are included in the LDCs ROM.
+For the umlauts, only small letters are included in the LCDs ROM.
 More special characters could be added, following the example in the lcd_send_string function.
-See HD44780 datasheet for available character in the LDCs ROM.
+See HD44780 datasheet for available character in the LCDs ROM.